brack3t/Djrill/docs/usage/sending_mail.rst

     If the Mandrill API fails or returns an error response, the send call will raise a :exc:`~!djrill.MandrillAPIError` exception (a subclass of :exc:`requests.HTTPError`).
     The exception's :attr:`status_code` and :attr:`response` attributes may help explain what went wrong.
+(Tip: you can also check Mandrill's `API error log <https://mandrillapp.com/settings/api>`_ to view the full API request and error response.)